carbon-design-system/design-system-website/src/content/style/motion/motion.md

 ### Provide value

-Before applying motion, always ask: is motion adding value?
+Before applying motion, always ask: is this motion adding value?
 Will it orient, guide, or empower people to advance their work?
 Take time to articulate key moments in the interface where applying animation could enhance or augment the experience.

 Examples of opportunities for purposeful UI motion:

 - give feedback, such as hover states, active states
 - component behaviors, such as opening a drop-down menu
-- solutions to UX need, such as reducing cognitive load with progressive disclosure
+- solutions to a UX need, such as reducing cognitive load with progressive disclosure
-- provide guidance, such as revealing a call for action button last to draw users' attention
+- provide guidance, such as revealing a call to action button last to draw users' attention

 ### Dynamic duration

 Motion should be fast enough to be invisible, but slow enough to be felt.
 When calculating the duration of your motion, consider the following factors:

-- larger magnitude of motion needs a longer duration
+- larger magnitude of motion needs a longer duration.
+For example, a dropdown with 10 options needs a slightly longer time to open than a dropdown with 2 options.
-- an important or unexpected change deserves a longer duration than expected changes
+- an important or unexpected change deserves a longer duration than expected changes.
+An error alert, or system message should take its time to enter, making sure to draw user's attention to it.
-- allow for larger distance or longer duration on mobile to make it more perceivable
+- allow for larger distance or longer duration on mobile to make it more perceivable.
+A 2px position movement  might look sleek on a large screen, but hardly visible on mobile.
+This is due to the higher pixel density and that content on smaller screens have to battle the more dominating environmental distractions.

 <!-- <div data-insert-component="MotionExample" data-props="duration,300ms,600ms"></div> -->